-With the proper knowledge of tire aging, tire wear patterns, and tire life, you can easily find out when to replace, or buy new tires.
+With the proper knowledge of tire aging, tire wear patterns, and tire life, you can easily find out when to replace, or buy new set of tires.
 This should also give you a sense of just how much budget you need to allot for new sets of tires.
 There is no shortcut to estimating tire life expectancy of tires, however.
 Fortunately enough there are some common indicators and sings that clearly indicate: “buddy, it’s time to go for new ones.”

 To get an exact idea of how your tires wear and age, it is compulsory to know the basic reasons responsible for damaging tires.
 Tires are nothing but compressed rubber which is based on three types of ratings.
 They are: traction, tread wear, and temperature.